Vlad Țepeș's Campaign against Ottoman Danube Posts(1461)

 - The Vlad Țepeș's Campaign against Ottoman Danube Posts took place in 1461.
 Winter 1461–62.

-- Who won the Vlad Țepeș's Campaign against Ottoman Danube Posts?
+- What was the outcome of the Vlad Țepeș's Campaign against Ottoman Danube Posts?

 - The Wallachia were victorious against the Ottoman Empire (Danube garrisons).